BassemMagdi0007/2.3-Wumpus-Quest/README.md

 get_walkable_positions(grid):
   #...
 ```
-- Returns a list of all walkable positions (non-wall cells) in the grid.
+- This function returns a list of all walkable positions in the grid.
+A position is walkable if it is not a wall (X).
+The positions are stored as (column, row) tuples..

 #### **`is_position_walkable(position, grid)`**
 ```python